mac999/udlbook/README.md

-Of course, here is a sample README.md file for your forked repository.

----

 # Understanding Deep Learning

 This repository is a fork of the official repository for the book **"Understanding Deep Learning"** by Simon J.D.
 Prince.
 It contains a collection of resources designed to supplement the book and provide practical, hands-on experience with the core concepts of deep learning.